Left Out in the Code: FoxPro and End of Life Migrations

 • The learning curve associated with the new software.
 This should never be a problem with the right software partner.
 Software should be so intuitive that the learning curve is greatly diminished.
 Additionally, engaging all stakeholders will help to reduce this learning curve even further.

-What is the process of converting Visual FoxPro to .NET?
+The process of converting Visual FoxPro to .NET?

 The process of converting FoxPro to .NET is a multi-step process depending on the goals of the VFP modernization and the types of features the software provides.
 Multiple conversion options can be available from the simple such a conversion from DBFs to SQL servers to the complex involving coding a new architecture.